Software

 Global IT spending is projected to grow 9.3% in 2025, with software segments expected to grow at double-digit rates.[1]
 The talent picture has shifted sharply: the hardest-to-fill roles in 2025 are AI engineers (28% of demand), IT security engineers (16%), and cybersecurity engineers (13%) — none of which ranked in the top three in 2024.[2]
 Software organizations are being asked to integrate AI, strengthen security posture, accelerate delivery, and manage cloud migrations — simultaneously, with a hiring strategy that needs to be rebuilt from scratch.
 The companies executing well across those four priorities are doing it through organizational design, not just technical investment.

-Common Challenges in the Software Space
+Biggest Challenges We See in the Software Space

 Decision authority that nobody has mapped